 - When should I register for classes?

 Seniors, juniors, sophomores, and freshmen have specified dates and times for registration.
+Incoming Freshman will receive their schedule at New Student Orientation.
 Check the calendars to determine when to register online.

 - Where can I register for classes?

 Students may register from any computer that has Internet access.
 For computer specifications, check online registration.

 - Where can I get help if English is not my first language?

 UNLV provides resources for non-native English speakers through our English Language Center.